What's new in Joomla 4.1?

 Giving registered users rights to add new images

-Normally, a registered website visitor does not have rights to add or modify anything.
-In this user's profile, however, you could add a media field so he can upload his picture there.
+Normally, a registered website visitor has no rights to add or edit anything.
+However, you could add a media field in this user's profile so that he can upload his picture there.

 To still allow the visitor to add a photo, an option has been added to: Content " Media " Options " Rights.
 You can now allow or deny the "Create" option by access level.